nutanix-japan/ncsc-labs-japan/lab3/lab3.rst

   This is optional as tools like **Nutanix Move** will be used in most cases

-A Prepare the VM on the ESXi host was installed with Nutanix VirtIO drivers
+Prepare the VM on the ESXi host was installed with Nutanix VirtIO drivers
 ------------------------------------------------------------------------------------------------------------

 #.
 Add the source hypervisor host IP address to the target AHV cluster Filesystem Whitelist.